Mohs Scale of Rock and Metal Hardness

 - In general, a band will have songs that are higher or lower on the scale than their usual level, hence why websites like Wikipedia put some bands and/or albums as both rock and metal.
 (Compare "Tourette's" and "Polly", both by Nirvana.)
 It's easier to just judge each song by itself.
 You also have bands that change their style, often becoming heavier, softer, or becoming a genre that's much harder to classify altogether.

 - The reason some of the metal Fan Dumb hates power metal, non-Scandinavian melodic death metal and deathcore is that the aforementioned genres are exceptions to the above rule that metal bands tend to get harder over time.
 Likewise, the metal Fan Dumb tends to hate on some metal-influenced Electronic Music styles such as dubstep, power electronics and industrial because such songs rely more on digital manipulation rather than sheer instrumental craziness to achieve high hardness levels.
+Funnily enough, most of the brostep musicians who reside at the harder end of the scale are actually metalheads.

 - Interestingly enough, a live performance, remix, or reissue of a song can actually be a different level than the original studio version, especially if an extended solo(s) or guest musicians are involved.
 Volume compression (which is frequent on recent remasters of old material) may arguably contribute to different hardnesses between releases as well.
+For example, compare this original version of the Lux Aeterna to this one, the latter of which was used in Requiem for a Dream as a leitmotif.
+Notice a difference?

-- Similarly, many of the more progressive, technical artists who reside at the hard end of the scale (Augury, Death, Neuraxis, Decapitated, Origin, Meshuggah and Cephalic Carnage, to name a few) generally write lyrics which, while certainly quite cynical, and darker than most at the soft end of the scale, aren't especially graphic or disturbing.
+- Similarly, many of the more progressive, technical artists who reside at the hard end of the scale (Augury, Death, Neuraxis, Decapitated, Origin, Meshuggah, and Cephalic Carnage, to name a few) generally write lyrics which, while certainly quite cynical, and darker than most at the soft end of the scale, aren't especially graphic or disturbing.
 Their lyrics are often highly philosophical, reflective, introspective, or merely less visceral as opposed to the outright Gorn written by many of the other bands residing at the top of the scale (e.g. Cannibal Corpse, Exhumed, early Carcass).
 Such exceptions also apply to bands such as Napalm Death and The Agonist which write politically or socially conscious lyrics.

 - Corollarily, instrumentals and songs with little to no audible vocals are just as heavy or light as songs with vocals.